wamsachel/VBoxNotes.py/Readme.md

 VBoxNotes.py

 ===MOTIVATION===
-The motivation for this project stems from the fact that I like to edit a VM's 'Details' value to help keep track of information related to that VM (e.g. created usernames and passwords, ongoing projects inside the VM, workarounds to problems encountered, etc.).
-Sometimes, Virtual Machines can be shelved for long periods of times, and when finally called upon I find myself forgetting things such as the username and password I had create for the machine.
-Modifying the VM's 'Details' proves to be just an 'OK' solution for  keeping notes on a VM.
-In order to enter multiple lines, one needs to remember to hit Shift-Enter to create a new line, as striking Enter alone will commit your notes and exit the 'Details' interface.
-Just a slight nuisance.
+The motivation for this project stems from the fact that I like to edit a VM's 'Description' value to help keep track of information related to that VM (e.g. created usernames and passwords, ongoing projects inside the VM, workarounds to problems encountered, etc.).
+Sometimes, Virtual Machines can be shelved for long periods of times, and when finally called upon I find myself forgetting things such as the username and password I had created for the machine.

 VBoxNotes.py has a very simplistic feature set.
 It can print out the notes stored on a particular VM (in fact, this is the default option), or it can write new notes to the .vbox-notes.txt file.
 New notes can